 Stay at Heron Rocks Campground:

 This is definitely the place to base yourself!
+(That said, it’s a co-op and can be difficult to get a reservation.
+There are other great campgrounds on the island.)
 The sites are along the water, where you can walk for ages along the sandstone rocks, by tidal pools and cave-like rock formations.
 It’s the perfect spot to catch the sunset every night, or to watch eagles hanging out in the trees above the campground.
 Each site has a kitchen structure with shelves, hooks, and a table – easy to set up a tarp overtop if it rains.
 It’s outhouses only (there’s a major water shortage on the island, plus: camping), and there are no showers, so bring a shower bag or prepare to either be dirty or take a frigid dip in the ocean to wash off!

-“Downtown” Hornby: I kept referring to this area as downtown, although I don’t know if locals would!
-There’s a centrally-located, co-operative grocery store surrounded by a sprinkling of shops and restaurants, including an ice cream place, stores with classic Hornby tye-dye t-shirts, cute clothing shops and cafes.
-We had tasty tacos at Vorizo cafe!
-Not too far away is the Cardboard House Bakery, which serves treats and lunch during the day, and pizza in the evening.
+I kept referring to this area as downtown, although I don’t know if locals would!
+There’s a centrally-located, co-operative grocery store surrounded by a sprinkling of cute shops and restaurants, including Lix Espresso and Ice Cream, stores with classic Hornby tye-dye t-shirts, and artisan and clothing shops.
+We had tasty tacos at Vorizo cafe, and there are other options in the same courtyard.
+Not too far away is the Cardboard House Bakery, which serves treats and lunch during the day, and tasty pizza in the evening.

-Booze!: Somehow all of my to-do lists seem to include something alcohol-related!
+Somehow all of my to-do lists seem to include something alcohol-related!
 Sign of a good vacation, right?
-There are some wineries on the island, but we checked out the distillery, also called the Phrogery.
+There are wineries, a meadery, and a distillery on the island!
+The distillery is called the Phrogery and it’s a perfectly whimsical and woodsy gin experience.
 I’m not much of a gin drinker (beer & wine, baby!), but it’s good quality, and they’ve got lots of variety.
 As a bonus, it’s on a beautiful property, complete with koi fish and chickens!
 I got excited when chickens swarmed the car when we arrived, which apparently makes me a city girl 😛

-We also visited the meadery, which was a fabulous place to try out the artisan honey wine!
+The meadery, Middle Mountain Mead, is a fabulous place to try out artisan honey wine!
 We tasted lots of flavours while sitting on their balcony, overlooking the spectacular garden and lavender fields on the property.
 From Green Tea Elixir to Magick Mead, which offers “a sense of well being that extends beyond a simple buzz”, there’s something for everyone’s tastes (if you like sweeter liqueur).

 We had a great time on Hornby!
 I was able to read an entire book, enjoy morning coffees and lots of good food, hang out in a hammock or two, and also get to know the island a bit.
 I can’t wait to go back!